pentagramswheel/libra/README.md

 ###### processDraft

-The `processDraft` method starts a draft, if possible, given the user who requested it `author`, the inputted command `cmd`, and the maximum number of drafts `maxDrafts` for each draft within the running drafts `ongoingDrafts`.
+The `processDraft` method starts a draft, if possible, given the inputted command's prefix `prefix`, the user who requested it `author`, and the maximum number of drafts `maxDrafts` for each draft within the running drafts `ongoingDrafts`.

 ###### processDrafts

-The `processDrafts` method starts a draft, is possible, given the user who requested it `author` and the inputted command `cmd`.
+The `processDrafts` method starts a draft, if possible, given the inputted command's prefix `prefix` and the user who requested it `author`.

 ###### findSave